AppleBoiy/cms-ubuntu20.04/README.md

-# Essential CMS Setup Guide for Ubuntu 20.04
+# Essential Setup Scrips for CMS on Ubuntu 20.04

 ## Table of Contents